getzola/zola/docs/content/documentation/content/sass.md

 weight = 110
 +++

-Sass is a popular CSS extension language that approaches some of the harder parts of maintaining large sets of CSS rules.
+Sass is a popular CSS preprocessor that adds special features (e.g., variables, nested rules) to facilate the maintenance of large sets of CSS rules.
 If you're curious about what Sass is and why it might be useful for styling your static site, the following links may be of interest: